DIRACGrid/DIRAC/docs/source/index.rst

   :width: 300pt
   :target: http://diracgrid.org

-..
-The following raw setting for the Guide enlarged title

 The DIRAC project is a complete Grid solution for one, or more than one community of users that need to exploit distributed, heterogeneous resources.